basho/basho_docs/source/languages/en/riak/ops/advanced/upgrading-search-2.md

                 ]},
     ```

-Once you're convinced that legacy Search no longer needs the merge index directories, you may delete them to reclaim disk space.
-Don't rush into deleting them.
-Give yourself plenty of time to get comfortable with the new search before doing this, maybe a few weeks or more.
-If you run into any problems with these steps, feel free to reach out the the [[Riak community|Help and Community]] for help.
+10. Finally, delete the merge index directories to relcaim disk space.

+For any questions reach out the the [[Riak community|Help and Community]].
+Preferably, ask your questions up front rather than during the middle of a migration.